mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 On alternating Mondays, I mail them a check for the hours they've accrued in the pay period.

-**Tip**: Check whether your bank offers check mailing as a free service.
-I use Chase Business Checking, which allows me to use their Bill Payment web app to send anyone a physical check for free.
+**Tip**: See if your bank offers check mailing as a free service.
+I use Chase Business Checking, which allows me to use their Bill Payment service to send anyone a physical check for free.
 {: .notice--info}

 ## Meet regularly in person or on video chat